AmazingCoder107856/Machine-Learning-methods-anomaly-detection-using-IoT-23-dataset/README.md

-# Supervised ML and DL methods for anomaly detection in IOT to enahnce network security
+# Supervised ML methods for anomaly detection in IOT to enahnce network security
-This project aims to evaluate the effectiveness of supervised machine-learning-based and deep-learning-based anomaly detection techniques in distinguishing between benign and malicious network traffic in the IoT-23 dataset and to assess the robustness and scalability of different supervised anomaly detection methods in handling the dynamic and heterogeneous nature of IoT network environments.
+This project aims to evaluate the effectiveness of supervised machine-learning-based anomaly detection techniques in distinguishing between benign and malicious network traffic in the IoT-23 dataset and to assess the robustness and scalability of different supervised anomaly detection methods in handling the dynamic and heterogeneous nature of IoT network environments.

 ## Data Set (Aposemat IoT-23)